Naitik770/NEURIX-APP/README.md

 <h1>NEURIX App</h1>

-NEURIX is a modern AI-powered application designed to deliver intelligent interactions using advanced models and real-time cloud infrastructure.
-It integrates Gemini AI and Firebase to provide a fast, scalable, and seamless user experience.
+NEURIX is a habit builder and mind training app

 ---